wasmCloud/wasmcloud-dev-site/content/app-dev/create-actor/scaffold.md

 wash new actor
 ```

 This will prompt you for the information needed to create a new project.
-Assuming you indicated that your new project was named `echo`, then you could now change into the `echo` directory and you will have a ready-to-build Rust project.
+Assuming you indicated that your new project was named `hello`, then you could now change into the `hello` directory and you will have a ready-to-build Rust project.

-The new actor created by the scaffolding is a "hello world" actor that responds to an HTTP request with
+The new actor created by the scaffolding is a "hello world" actor that responds to an HTTP request with a response containing a description of the request.

 Let's take a look at the created `src/lib.rs` file: